 Certain type of stones such as Cystine stones are inherited as a genetic condition

 So, the take-home message is to drink plenty of fluids, live a healthy lifestyle, and if you do get a stone, once it is treated, an evaluation can be performed.
-Certainly, if multiple stones are found, a visit with a urologist can determine the cause, and the patient can be put on a specific individualized regimen to prevent further recurrences.
+Certainly, if multiple stones are found, a visit with a urologist can determine the cause, and the patient can be put on a specific individualized regimen to prevent further recurrences and to avoid the pain of kidney stones.

 If you ever experience a kidney stone, use our Kidney Stone Hotline to end the pain quickly.
 The Kidney Stone Hotline is a 24/7 appointment scheduling line available to anyone who is experiencing symptoms a kidney stone.
 When you call 1-855-STONE11, a staff member will schedule same day or next day appointment so you can start getting the relief you deserve.